Blaby District Council has won an Association for Public Service Excellence (APSE) award for Best Collaborative Working Initiative.

 The award is for the Council’s partnership with the County Council and Leicestershire’s district/borough councils on the centralised housing support service, Lightbulb.
 The service is spearheaded and hosted by Blaby District Council, which first piloted the scheme back in 2015.

 Lightbulb has now been rolled our across Leicestershire and supports older people to ensure they can live in their homes as safely as possible.
-The project has already been a success, with a reduction in A&E attendances and emergency admissions.
+The project has already been a success, with a reduction in A and E attendances and emergency admissions.
 These have saved the NHS an estimated £220,000.

 920 unnecessary bed days were also saved from the Bradgate Mental Health Unit, saving an additional £219,000.